Is one bottle of soda a day bad for you?

 - Prepackaged iced teas

-Some tips for staying within the daily allotment of sugar would be to drink unlimited amounts of water regularly throughout the day.
-Using a reusable water bottle and refilling it frequently is a practical way to increase intake.
-The flavor of plain water can be enhanced by adding fresh lemon, cucumber slices, herbal fruit teas or a sugar-free flavor enhancer.
-Purchasing unsweetened varieties and adding sweetener sparingly as not to exceed the daily limit is a way to have complete control over the situation.
+The best beverage to consume to avoid these health risks is, of course, water.
+The flavor of plain water can be enhanced by adding fresh lemon, cucumber slices, peaches, berries, basil, or herbal fruit teas.
+Purchasing unsweetened varieties and adding sweetener sparingly as not to exceed the daily limit is a way to have complete control over your drinks.

-It is very important to read labels carefully on all products to determine serving size, sugar content and calories.
-Any type of sodas, energy drinks or artificial juices should be consumed sparingly, if at all.
+It is important to read labels carefully on all products to determine serving size, sugar content and calories.
+Any type of sodas, energy drinks or artificial juices should be consumed very sparingly, if at all - and certainly not daily.